cwbjr/hello-world-2/README.md

 # hello-world-2
-Practice repo from github guides
+A practice repo from github guides

+Greetings,

+Charlie-B at the helm, I am learning code at galvanize.
+First area of study is git and gitHub.